commercetools/commercetools-email-retry-processor/README.md

 # commercetools-email-retry-processor

- The email retry processor fetches all emailobjects, which are saved in customobjects,  of the given tenants.
-For each of this emailobjects, the processor checks, if they are in state "pending" and ,if true, it triggers a api endpoint.
- This api endpoint should contain the email delivery logic.
+ The email retry processor fetches all email objects, which are saved as Custom Objects in CTP for different tenants/webshops.
+For each email object in "pending" state, this job triggers an api endpoint.
+This triggered api endpoint should contain the email delivery logic.

 [![Build Status](https://travis-ci.org/commercetools/commercetools-email-retry-processor.svg?branch=create_cronjob)](https://travis-ci.org/commercetools/commercetools-email-retry-processor)